hpl002/Masters_Public/readme.md

 ### Approach
 As described, the fundamental method employed in this paper builds on the method used to build executable simulation models in [Discovering simulaton models](/resources/literature/discsim_is.pdf).
-This paper explores how one can build a detailed simulation model by creating individual models that focus on some perspective of the event log, and turn these into a single holistic model.
+This paper explores how one can build a detailed simulation model by creating individual models that focus on some perspective of the event log, and then combine these into a single holistic model.
 This model is then translated into a executable simulation model that can run in CPN Tools.
-The described method is executed by a series of plugins in ProM, as well as the completely separate CPN Tool.
-While ProM can run on any system that has Java, CPN Tools it not as flexible and has much more restrictive system requirements, e.g it cannot run on any unix based system.
+The described method is executed by a series of plugins in ProM, as well as the completely separate CPN Tool application.
+While ProM can run on any system that has Java, CPN Tools it not as flexible and has much more restrictive system requirements, e.g its gui application cannot run on any unix based system.
+However, the simulator on which CPN Tools is built on can be compiled to run on unix.
 Prom plugins are used for translating model formats, creating a model that focuses on a specific perspective, and lastly to combine and translate the holistic model into an executable model.
 The CPN Tool is used to execute the simulatio model and generate new event logs.

 Some plugins are fully automatic and require no arguments other than the process log, while others require several parameters and generally more finesse.
-Given that one has to go through a series of steps,plugins, and tools in order to end up with the resulting process log, i think that this could be made easier by stripping away some of the inherent complexitites of these plugins, but also the complexities of using ProM.
+Given that one has to go through a series of steps, plugins, and tools in order to end up with the resulting process log, i think that this could be made easier by stripping away some of the inherent complexitites of these plugins, but also the complexities of using ProM.
 While ProM is the defacto tooling and has a track record spanning over a decade, it is not very intuitive and is bound to the local Java Runtime.
 Other tooling such as fluxicon's Disco have managed to create a tool that is easy and intuitive to use, but lack the same featureset that is available in ProM.
 ProM's plugin system is a clever way of allowing new methods and techniques created by the community to be introduced to the process mining space, but these plugins are naturally bound to the same requirements as ProM.
 While this approach is fully functional, it is arguably far from ideal as it forces researchers and developers to write new plugins in java.
 Reusing these plugins elsewhere would then require that they are reimpemented or ported to a more flexible format.

 There exists other projects that have addressed this interoperability concern, such as the process mining library for python - PM4PY.
 However, this does not offer the same "no-code" approach as Prom plugins, but it is more flexible.

 I argue that using docker containers might be a more feasible approach to orchestrating a ecosystem that is fundamentally built on plugins.
 These containers do not share resources with the underlying host and communicate over networking protocols.
 This creates a much clearer separation of concerns and comes with other benefits:
 1. Plugins can have separate front and backends.
 This is possible by creating two completely separate applications within the same container.
 2. Flexibility: Plugins can be written in any language and use any runtime.
-Given the abstraction layer that comes with containers, the developer is no longer bound by creating a plugin that integrates witht the existing plugin system i ProM.
+Given the abstraction layer that comes with containers the developer is no longer bound by creating a plugin that integrates with the existing plugin system i ProM.
 3. Flexibility.
 Given that containers are completely independent, this would allow for them to be incorporated other systems.